13-openclaw-architecture

 This matters for three reasons that every business leader cares about:

-For business readers, the two questions the Agent Manager should always be able to answer are: what is on the heartbeat? and what is the operator allowed to do without approval?
+Heartbeat.
+Chapter 10 covered the protocol in depth.
+The operator’s-view summary: the heartbeat is what makes the accountability question urgent.
+An agent that only acts when asked raises few governance questions; an operator that acts on its own every thirty minutes, around the clock, raises all of them.
+The two questions the Agent Manager should always be able to answer are: what is on the heartbeat? and what is the operator allowed to do without approval?
 Both live in files.
 Both are readable.
 Both are auditable.

 Three Layers, Three Purposes